Acoustic tweezers

 Acoustic waves have been proven safe for biological objects, making them ideal for biomedical applications.
 Recently, applications for acoustic tweezers have been found in manipulating sub-millimetre objects, such as flow cytometry, cell separation, cell trapping, single-cell manipulation, and nanomaterial manipulation.
-The use of one-dimensional standing waves to manipulate small particles was first reported in the 1982 research article "Ultrasonic Inspection of Fiber Suspensions".

 Method

 In a standing acoustic field, objects experience an acoustic-radiation force that moves them to specific regions of the field.
 Depending on an object's properties, such as density and compressibility, it can be induced to move to either acoustic pressure nodes (minimum pressure regions) or pressure antinodes (maximum pressure regions).
 As a result, by controlling the position of these nodes, the precise movement of objects using sound waves is feasible.
 Acoustic tweezers do not require expensive equipment or complex experimental setups.

 Fundamental theory

 Particles in an acoustic field can be moved by forces originating from the interaction among the acoustic waves, fluid, and particles.
 These forces (including acoustic radiation force, secondary field force between particles, and Stokes drag force) create the phenomena of acoustophoresis, which is the foundation of the acoustic tweezers technology.